Michael Augustine (bishop)

-Archbishop Savarinathan Michael Augustine (12 June 1933 – 4 November 2017) was an Indian prelate of the Roman Catholic Church.
-He served as the sixth Archbishop of the Roman Catholic Archdiocese of Pondicherry and Cuddalore from 1992 to 2004.
+Savarinathan Michael Augustine (12 June 1933 – 4 November 2017) was an Indian prelate of the Catholic Church.
+He served as the sixth Archbishop of Pondicherry and Cuddalore from 1992 to 2004.
 He is an honorary member of Society of Foreign Missions of Paris.
 He served the church for 39 years as a bishop and for 56 years as a priest.
-He died on 4 November 2017 at the age of 84.
+He died on 4 November 2017.

 Augustine was sometimes referred to as the "People's Bishop", and "Bishop of the poor."
 He was fluent in English, French, Tamil, and Latin.
 He was a Tamil scholar, as well as a lyricist, poet, writer, singer, pianist, magician and artist.

 Early life

 Augustine started his school career at Petit Seminaire Higher Secondary School, Pondicherry.
 He joined the minor seminary at St. Agnes Seminary, Cuddalore.
 He graduated from St. Joseph's College, Tiruchirapalli and did his philosophical and theological studies at St.Peter's Pontifical Seminary, in Bangalore.
 He was ordained a priest for Archdiocese of Pondicherry and Cuddalore on 15 April 1961 by Monsignor Ambrose, then Archbishop of Pondicherry and Cuddalore at Immaculate Conception Cathedral, Pondicherry.
 After ordination, he was appointed as Sous — Director of Petit Seminaire Higher Secondary School, Pondicherry.
-Fr.
-Michael Augustine later went to Paris for higher studies in philosophy at l'Institut Catholique de Paris, France and obtained his licentiate in philosophy.
+Augustine later went to Paris for higher studies in philosophy at l'Institut Catholique de Paris, France and obtained his licentiate in philosophy.
 On his return to India in 1965, he was appointed a professor of philosophy at St. Peter’s Pontifical Seminary in Bangalore.
-He later earned his doctorate on Indian Philosophy.
+He later earned his doctorate on Indian philosophy.
 Within a year, he became vice-rector at St. Peter's Pontifical Seminary, the office he remained until he became rector of the same seminary.

 Ministry

 In 1974, Pope Paul VI appointed him as the Rector of St. Peter's Pontifical Seminary, Bangalore.
 He stayed there until 1978 when he was consecrated as the Auxiliary Bishop of Madras and Mylapore.
-On 30 January 1978, Pope Paul VI appointed Father Michael Augustine as the Auxiliary Bishop of Madras and Mylapore to assist Archbishop Arullappa and bestowed upon him the titular see of Barrus.
+On 30 January 1978, Pope Paul VI appointed Augustine as the Auxiliary Bishop of Madras and Mylapore to assist Archbishop Arullappa and bestowed upon him the titular see of Barrus.
 He was consecrated a bishop by then-Archbishop Duraisamy Simon Lourdusamy (later Cardinal) the then Secretary of the Congregation for the Evangelization of Peoples on 29 March 1978.
 He was appointed as bishop of the Vellore on 10 July 1981 by Pope John Paul II.
-Pope John Paul II appointed Bishop Michael Augustine as the Metropolitan Archbishop of Pondicherry and Cuddalore on 25 June 1992.
+Pope John Paul II appointed Augustine as the Metropolitan Archbishop of Pondicherry and Cuddalore on 25 June 1992.
 He received the pallium from his predecessor, Archbishop Emeritus Venmani S. Selvanather, at the Cathedral of Pondicherry Archdiocese.
 On 10 June 2004, he voluntarily resigned as the Archbishop of the Archdiocese of Pondicherry and Cuddalore (India), citing medical reasons.